armin-reichert/pacman/README.md

 		|| game.getFoodRemaining() < (66 * maze.getFoodTotal() / 100);
 ```

-There is a general *followTargetTile* behavior which makes it trivial to implement the single ghost behaviors like *scatter*, *ambush*, *chase* and so on.
+The general *followTargetTile* behavior makes it rather trivial to implement the single ghost behaviors like *scatter*, *ambush*, *chase* and so on.

 Blinky's *chase* behavior is to directly target Pac-Man: